On this page

 You can go to Billing & Costs > Bills and view bills and expenditures for your SecMaster resources.
 For details, see Bills.

-When you use cloud services, if the available credit of your account is less than the bill to be settled, your account is in arrears.
+Your account goes into arrears when the balance cannot cover the bill you need to pay.
 If your account is in arrears, the service cannot work.
 You need to top up your account in a timely manner.
-For details, see Arrears.
+For details, see About Arrears.

 • Billing termination